skratchdot/react-bootstrap-daterangepicker/README.md

 ## Description

 A date/time picker for react (using bootstrap).
-This is a react port of:
+This is a react wrapper around an existing jQuery/bootstrap library (it is not a pure react port):

 [bootstrap-daterangepicker](https://github.com/dangrossman/bootstrap-daterangepicker)